Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited: Additional experimental details

 \subsection{Full-supervised node classification}

-For the baselines in the prior, we use the same model settings and hyper-parameter optimization as for the semi-supervised node classification task, with the hyper-parameter settings shown in Table~\ref{tb:param_baselines}.
-For GCNII~\cite{gcnii} and TWIRLS~\cite{twirls}, we use the setting of hyper-parameters as reported in their papers for the full-supervised task.
-For ChebnetII, we used the same settings as for the semi-supervised task, and Table~\ref{tb:param_chebnetII_full} exhibits the hyper-parameters for ChebNetII on the full-supervised tasks.
+We use the same model settings for the baselines in the semi-supervised node classification task and perform a grid search to tune their hyper-parameters.
+For GCNII~\cite{gcnii}, TWIRLS~\cite{twirls}, EGNN~\cite{egnn} and PDE-GCN~\cite{pdegcn}, we use the experimental settings and hyper-parameters reported in their papers for the full-supervised task.

+For ChebnetII, we use Equation~\eqref{chebnetII_exp} as the propagation process and use a 2-layers MLP with 64 hidden units for all datasets.
+We optimize the hyper-parameters for the linear and propagation layers, respectively.
+Table~\ref{tb:param_chebnetII_full} exhibits the hyper-parameters of ChebNetII for the full-supervised tasks.